S81D/ANNIE_standalone/MCMC_reco/README.md

 t_{res,i}(v) \equiv t_i - \frac{|\bf{v} - \bf{h_i}|}{c^{'}}
 $$

 where $\bf{v}$ denotes the event vertex position, $\bf{h_i}$ the position of the $i$-th hit PMT, and $c^{'}$ the group velocity of Cherenkov light in water.
 Ideally, $t_{res,i}$ has the common value to all hit PMTs.
 The truth emission time here is 0.
-We can then construct a PDF of the hit-timing residual using many events by fitting the distribution.
+We can then construct a PDF of the hit-timing residual using many events by fitting the distribution using ```fit_PDF_residual.py```.
 This will be the PDF in which we sample from to attempt to maximize over our "observed" hit times.
-Upon fitting many different functions to the hit times, we elect to use a non-central student's t continuous PDF.
-It fit the low-energy data well (from 2.5-30 MeV), and it has a simple form that is easy to work with:

-If $Y$ is a standard normal r.v. and $V$ is an independent chi-square random variable with $k$ degrees of freedom, then:

-$$
-X = \frac{Y + c}{\sqrt{V/k}}
-$$

-where $c$ is the noncentrality parameter.
-In scipy, the parameters returned for scipy.stats.nct are (df, nc, loc, scale).

-Having fit the PDF above, we can use our favorite maximium likelihood function to find the associated likelihood of a given test vertex.
+Having fit the PDF above with some function, we can use our favorite maximium likelihood function to find the associated likelihood of a given test vertex.
 Currently, the MCMC algorithm uses Super-K's BONSAI likelihood function:

 $$
 \ln{L}(x,t_0) = \ln{\prod_{i=1}^{N} P(\Delta t_i (x))} = \sum_{i=1}^{N} \ln{P(t_i - tof_i (x) - t_0)}